 - Halton Region became the first regional municipality to adopt the declaration – led by 17-year old Jenny Jachtorowicz.

-- The City of Stratford became Ontario’s second Bee City in April, 2017 – led by 15-year old Ethan Elliott.
+- The City of Stratford became Ontario’s second Bee City in April 2017 and Stratford Central Secondary School became a Bee School in June 2018 – both led by 16-year old Ethan Elliott.

 - The Town of Whitby became Canada’s tenth Bee City in December 2017 and Anderson Collegiate Vocational Institute in Whitby became the first Bee School high school in April 2017 – both led by 16-year old Aidan Brushett.